What is the EU-UN Spotlight Initiative to eliminate violence against women and girls?

 The availability of prevalence data on violence against women and girls, however, remains uneven across and within countries.
 Quality, reliability and comparability of the data across and within countries remain a challenge.

-What is needed to end and prevent violence against women and girls?
+Are there legal and policy frameworks to end violence against women and girls?

 There has been a growing momentum to eliminate and prevent all forms of violence against women and girls.
 Governments have adopted international and regional policy and legal agreements, such as the Beijing Platform for Action in 1995 and the Sustainable Development Goals.